Structure and how to test the ATX power supply unit

 Power cord

-4. Power supply unit (PSU) of Desktop
+4. Power supply unit (PSU) of Desktop computer

-Structure of power supply unit
+Structure of a power supply unit

 Structure of PSU